WlodekM/scratch-text-coding-thingy/README.md

 ## whart
 **SLTLCC**, or *Scratch-Like Trans-Language Cross-Compiler*, allows you to convert text-based code into Scratch-compatible blocks.
 It injects its own programming language into Scratch-compatible projects, expanding the possibilities for coding with a text-based language instead of block-based Scratch editing.

+TL;DR: use text code 2 maek scratch project

+also the top text might be incorrect the person who wrote it has never used this tool

 ## how

 ### step uno